-A Feminist’s Guide to the Festivals is a new podcast series reviewing Fringe theatre, comedy and spoken word and Book Festival events from a feminist perspective.
-Expect monologues, dialogues and musings rather than soundbites and star-ratings.
+A Feminist’s Guide to the Festivals is a podcast series reviewing Fringe theatre, comedy and spoken word and Book Festival events from a feminist perspective.

-I’ll be reviewing under my own steam, paying my own money for tickets (maximum spend £15), and offering a fresh, feminist perspective on the most-reviewed arts festival in the world.
+I’ll be reviewing under my own steam, paying my own money for tickets, and offering a fresh, feminist perspective on what’s happening in Edinburgh in August.

-A Feminist’s Guide to the Festivals is part of My Year of Speaking Dangerously – in which I attempt to go from zero to hero in terms of speaking in public and on air.
+A Feminist’s Guide to the Festivals 2017 was part of My Year of Speaking Dangerously – in which I attempted to go from zero to hero in terms of speaking in public and on air.